01 of 11

 Torchlight Procession Kicks off Edinburgh's Hogmanay Festivities

-The Torchlight Procession that begins Hogmanay, Edinburgh's 4-day New Year's celebration, is a family affair.
+The Torchlight Procession begins Hogmanay--Edinburgh's 4-day New Year's celebration.
+It is part of the Year of Young people, which is a program celebrating their achievements.
 At least 15,000 torchbearers march.Continue to 6 of 11 below.

 06 of 11